-Rule 9 - Dangerous Items
+Rule 10 - Dangerous Items

-(A) On reception at the Detention Facility, the Chief of Detention shall order that a Detainee's body and clothes be searched for items that may constitute a danger to:
+- (A) On reception at the Detention Facility, the Chief of Detention shall order that a Detainee's body and clothes be searched for items that may constitute a danger to: - (i) the security and good order of the Detention Facility; or - (ii) the health and safety of the Detainee, any other Detainee or any member of the staff of the Detention Facility.

-- (i) the security and good order of the Detention Facility; or - (ii) the health and safety of the Detainee, any other Detainee or any member of the staff of the Detention Facility. - (B) Any such items which, in the opinion of the Chief of Detention, fall within paragraph (A) shall be removed and/or destroyed.
-A record shall be kept of any item removed or destroyed and the Detainee shall be informed in writing thereof by the staff of the Detention Facility.
+- (B) The initial search performed at reception shall comply with the standards applicable to searches, as provided under rule 24(D) below. - (C) Any such items which, in the opinion of the Chief of Detention, fall within paragraph (A) shall be removed and/or destroyed.
+A record shall be kept of any item removed and/or destroyed and the Detainee shall be informed in writing thereof by the staff of the Detention Facility.

-Rule 10 - Inventory of Personal Possessions
+Rule 11 - Inventory of Personal Possessions

 - (A) The staff of the Detention Facility shall take an inventory and record all money, valuables, clothing and other items belonging to a Detainee which, under the regulations of the Detention Facility, he is not allowed to retain.
-The inventory thereof shall be signed by the Detainee and by the Chief of Detention. - (B) All items which the Detainee is not allowed to retain under paragraph (A) shall be placed in safe custody by the staff of the Detention Facility or, shall at the request and expense of the Detainee, be sent to an address provided by him.
+The inventory thereof shall be signed by the Detainee and by the Chief of Detention. - (B) All items which the Detainee is not allowed to retain under paragraph (A) shall be placed in safe custody by the staff of the Detention Facility or, shall, at the request and expense of the Detainee, be sent to an address provided by him.

-Rule 11 - Initial Medical Examination
+Rule 12 - Initial Medical Examination

-Each Detainee shall be examined by the Medical Officer as soon as practicable after his reception and thereafter as necessary, in accordance with Rules 19 to 21 of the Rules.
+Each Detainee shall be examined by the Medical Officer as soon as practicable after his reception and thereafter as necessary, in accordance with Rules 20 to 22 of the Rules.
+Particular attention shall be paid to: